kriomant/ch57x-keyboard-tool/README.md

 ### Monitoring generated keyboard and mouse events

-The most simple (and cross-platform) way I have found is using `keyboard` and `mouse` Python modules.
+The `keyboard` and `mouse` Python modules is the simplest and cross-platform way to monitor keyboard and mouse events.

 Monitoring keyboard: